| Title: | Geographical Risk Analysis Based on Habitat Connectivity |

 Numeric.
 Gamma is the dispersal parameter used in the negative exponential to estimate a species' dispersal gradient.
 Any gamma values should be positive.
 Smaller gamma values indicate a higher likelihood of dispersal between nodes. |

-Currently used as a parameter to calculate centrality in the network - betweeness()
+-cutoff Currently used as a parameter to calculate two types of node centrality - betweeness() and closeness().

 If zero or negative, then there is no such limit.